Rockhall Tower: History

 Sir Robert Grierson, 1st Baronet took up residence at Rockhall in his later years with his wife, Lady Henrietta Douglas, and their five children.
 Lady Henrietta was a sister of William Douglas, 1st Duke of Queensberry.
 After the death of Sir Robert, Rockhall then passed to their eldest son, Sir William Grierson, 2nd Baronet.
 Sir William died in 1737 and the estate passed to his brother, Sir Gilbert.
 Sir Gilbert died in 1766 and left the house to Sir Robert Grierson, who brought the old entrance gateway from Mouswald Tower to Rockhall's stables in 1815.
 Sir Robert was succeeded in 1839 by his son, Sir Alexander, who died the following year.
 Then Rockhall went to the eldest son, Sir Richard, who owned the castle until his death in 1846.
 A second son, Sir Alexander, inherited the house and commissioned Alexander Crombie to remodel it between 1854 and 1855.
 After Sir Alexander's death in 1879, Rockhall went to his nephew, Sir Alexander Davidson Grierson, 9th Baronet, who commissioned James Barbour to remodel the interior of the house in 1880.
 Alternations were made in 1915 by JM Bowie, who was hired by Sir Robert Grierson, including a new entrance to the south of the stair tower.

-In the 20th century, the Grierson's let out Rockhall o the Reid family in the 1920s and the Morgan family in the 1930s and 1940s.
+In the 20th century, the Grierson's let out Rockhall to the Reid family in the 1920s and the Morgan family in the 1930s and 1940s.
 Sir Robert Grierson sold Rockhall Tower in 1951 to Bridadier Russell Morgan.
 In 1963, the castle was put up for sale by Brigadier D.R.
 Morgan, who was a relative to the Griersons by marriage.